KhaledKorfali2/prayer_tracker_app/README.md

 - The app was created with only andriod products in mind and as such was developed and tested using the Google Pixel 3A emulator provided in Android Studio.
 External libriaries:

+## Instalations
+In order to properly download and run the program you will need:
+- A way to emulate an andriod environment
+- To download the project files
+-

 ## How to Use?